Night Anxiety: Why It Happens and How to Stop It

 • Keep it dark, cool, and quiet

 • Consider using aromatherapy.
-I have this essential oil diffuser and I use a few drops of the calming Lavender oil – every night.
+I have this essential oil diffuser and use a few drops of the calming Lavender oil – every night.

 More Ways to Stop Anxiety Attacks